roglew/pappy-proxy/docs/source/overview.rst

 intercepting macros*.
-Technically you **can**, but to do that you'll have to define ``async_mangle_request`` (or response) instead of ``mangle_request`` (or response) then use ``Request.async_deep_save`` which returns a deferred, then return a deferred from ``async_mangle_requests`` (inline callbacks work too).
+Technically you **can**, but to do that you'll have to define ``async_mangle_request`` (or response) instead of ``mangle_request`` (or response) then use ``Request.async_deep_save`` which generates a deferred, then generate a deferred from ``async_mangle_requests`` (inline callbacks work too).
 If you've never used twisted before, please don't try.
 Twisted is hard.
+Plus the mangled request will be saved before it is submitted anyways.

 Confusing?
 Here are some example intercepting macros: